Athens, Greece:

 Two light boxes 60x90cm

 Athens Sanctuary is a video installation I made in collaboration with interdisciplinary artist Alisha Trimble (Aliki Pavli), who is responsible for the choreography, costuming and who also dances in it.
 I originated the piece and formed a production company to make Athens Sanctuary based on the Eumenides by Aeschylus and Oedipus at Colonus by Sophocles.
 Lamprini Thoma of Barricade M.I.K.E. was the co-producer.
 We had previously worked together on my first feature film made in Greece, No Human Is Illegal.
-Trimble, working with original compositions of techno music by composer Anthony P (aka Anthony Palaskas), interpreted each tragedy as a dance.
-These were performed by six dancers in an active marble quarry on the side of Mount Pentelikon, from which the marble to rebuild the Acropolis was taken in the 5th Century BCE.
-The dancers were filmed by director of photography Alexander Kakouris and Steadicam operator Vassilios Paroussis.
-Film editor Alexandros Kantoros then worked with me to make a montage of the dances that plays over multiple screens.
-The installation at Lofos Art Project in Athens includes two documentary photos in light boxes by Yorgos Vdokakis.
-Producers of Athens Sanctuary are Lamprini Thoma of Barricade and Richard C Ledes.
-Running time: 18 minutes.
+Trimble, working with original compositions of techno music by composer Anthony P (aka Adonis Palaskas), interpreted each tragedy as a dance.
+These were performed by six dancers in addition to Alisha Trimble: Mirka Chalkia, Ruta Gilute, Anastasis Karachanidis, Angelos Papadopoulos, Sofia Pouchtou and Niko Rupllem.
+The performance of the dancers was filmed by director of photography Alexander Kakouris and Steadicam operator Vassilios Paroussis.
+The dancers performed in an active marble quarry on the side of Mount Pentelikon, from which the marble to rebuild the Acropolis was taken in the 5th Century BCE.
+Film editor Alexandros Kantoros then worked with me to make a montage of the dances that plays over the tetratych.
+The complete credits for the cast and crew appear at the end of the video.
+The installation at Lofos Art Project in Athens also includes two documentary photos in light boxes by photographer Yorgos Vdokakis.

 Theme